stldsa/site/README.md

 where `<feature-name>` is whatever you'd like to work on.

-Write some code, and ideally, some tests to go with it.
+Write some code, ideally with some tests.
 Commit frequently as you go, running tests with `pytest` to make sure it doesnt break anything before each commit.
-When you're ready to share the state of your code with others, `git push` your commits to GitHub for others to review or continue your work.
-If your feature is complete and you think your code is ready for prime time, [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+When you're ready to share the state of your code with others, `git push` your feature branch to GitHub for others to review or continue your work.
+If your feature is complete and you think your code is ready for prime time, [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on the `main` branch.